nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

 # 3_select_distinct_left_join

 Combining select and distinct is a quick way to tame non-numeric fields.
-Any categorical errors or typos in text variables usually shows up in a unique list of values.
-You need to be familiar with your data to do this.
-If you aren't, a subject expert can often validate the list for you.
+Categorical errors and typos in text columns often jump out at you in a unique list.
 If there are a lot of values, for example species codes in a large lists of scientific names, you may also have the option of testing your data against look-up tables.
-I describe how to do this with distinct and left_join.
+I describe how to validate data with left_join below.

 # 3_1_typos_and_categorical_errors

 QC'ing categorical errors usually requires creating a unique list.
-In the example below, I'm looking for errors in the airline carrier codes in the flights dataset.
-I am using just the first day of data to keep the csv files small.
-The methods will work just the same on very large datasets.
+The airline carrier codes are displayed as a unique list in code below.

     library(tidyverse)
     library(nycflights13)